MENTAL HEALTH AND WELLNESS

 Specialized Group Therapy

 Solara Mental Health provides a specialized impulse control therapy group as part of its treatment program.
-Here, clients struggling with co-occurring impulse control disorders can meet in a structured support group to discuss both their experiences and their methods for overcoming impulsive desires and behaviors.
-In addition to building on progress made during individual therapy, the support group is a place where clients can receive support and understanding from peers, and support others in their healing process as well.
-Many clients find group therapy to be vital to their recovery.
+Here, veterans struggling with co-occurring impulse control disorders can meet in a structured support group to discuss both their experiences and their methods for overcoming impulsive desires and behaviors.
+In addition to building on progress made during individual therapy, the support group is a place where veterans can receive support and understanding from peers, and support others in their healing process as well.
+Many veterans find group therapy to be vital to their recovery.
 It allows them to develop compassion for both others and themselves and find relief from guilt.

 Family Therapy